brettgrigsby/Njest/README.md

 ### Notes

-- There is no Dockerfile because I did not require one to satify the requirements.
+- There's no Dockerfile since docker-compose is cool like that.
 - I disabled logging for the postgres service